Daveb4444/Nationbuilder-scraper/README.md

 Finally ask someone in the campaign/communicaitons tema in the loacl party to review the articles  to check if any are no longer required.
 They can be either deleted or hiddne in Fleet.

 # Re-running the import
+The import can be re-run if needed, for example the script may be chnaged at some point to add categories.
+The script checks to see if the existing article and image already exist and edit them instead of creating new content.
+Note it looks for an article based on its title.
+If two articles have the same title the script will overwrite the second one.

+# Future enhancements
+These are a few updates that may be made to the scripts in future.

+## Categories
+As mentioned above, the script doesn't currently set categories.
+When local categories become available, the script may be modified to enable them to be added to the articles that have been imported.